stve/airbrake-api/README.md

 To retrieve a list of projects:

-    Airbrake::Project.find(:all)
+    AirbrakeAPI::Project.find(:all)

 Responses
 ---------

-If an error is returned from the API.
-A AirbrakeError will be raised.
+If an error is returned from the API, an AirbrakeError will be raised.
 Successful responses will return a Hashie::Mash object based on the data from the response.

 Contributors